btholt/complete-intro-to-databases/lessons/querying-postgresql.md

 You'll find there's a lot of depth to SQL.
 There are people who most of their jobs is just writing SQL.
 But let's hop into the basics here.
 First thing I want to do is insert some dummy data into our users database.

-[Click here][sql] for a list of a 1000 users.
+[Click here][sql] for a sample set of tables for your database.
+What this query will do is drop all your existing tables and then re-set them up.
+At any time you can re-run this to get a fresh copy of your tables.
 You can literally just copy this whole thing and paste it into your command line connection to PostgreSQL (psql) and it'll work.
 There's a more elegant way to load it from the command line but we're in Docker and it's annoying so I'd just copy/paste it.
+It'll probably take 90 seconds to run.

 ## SELECT